Winter Session Information for Graduate Students

 How will Winter Session Affect Graduate Students?

 The 2020 Winter Session will be the second winter session for BGSU.
-This session may have an effect on your graduate student experience and some policies.
 Provided below is some information that is relevant specifically to graduate students.
 Please contact the Graduate College with any additional questions.

 - Spring Semester: January 2, 2020 - May 15, 2020